 On the plus side, you won’t split your commissions with anyone.

 You’ll certainly get more carriers with a cluster than you can by yourself, and you can even use a cluster to supplement the carriers you already have, on your own.
 Working with a cluster also gets you access to—but not binding authority with—carriers with whom you do not actually get appointed.

 Some agents like the idea of working with a cluster because they see it as a launching pad for their agency.
 You can work with the cluster until you’ve grown big enough to buy yourself out and venture out on your own.

 While clusters can be a good starting point for some agents, they may still have burdensome production requirements.
 You’ll be required to split your commissions with the cluster, and it could be difficult to leave the contract.

 If you sell your book of business to someone else, the cluster will often have a right to a portion of the proceeds of your sale.

 Working with Firefly has enabled many agents enjoy the success and satisfaction in starting an independent insurance agency.
 Firefly has no per-carrier production requirements, gets you direct appointments and binding authority with more carriers than anywhere else, and provides customized training to help you get started.
 It’s also easy to leave if you find it’s not for you.

 This has been an overview of different ways you could start an independent agency.
-If you’d like to know more about the process of starting an independent office, please continue reading other articles in our blog or FAQ.
+If you’d like to know more about the process of starting an independent office, download our ebook, or explore our FAQ page.